 So, why cast iron?
 Here are a few of the benefits that you can expect to receive when investing in a cast iron skillet.

 Today, we are always on the hunt for the newest and best nonstick pans.
 These pans are coated with all kinds of different chemicals and materials to make magic-like surfaces where food seems to glide without hesitation along the surface.
-Well, an aged and well seasoned cast iron can become that pan over time.
-With constant and consistent use and maintenance, a cast iron skillet can become a nonstick, heavy duty cooking vessel that can hold onto high heat and also release food easily.
+An aged and well-seasoned cast iron can become that pan over time.
+With constant and consistent use and maintenance, a cast iron skillet can become a nonstick, heavy-duty cooking vessel that can hold onto high heat and also release food easily.
 This takes tons of time and dedication to ensure that the pan is well seasoned after every use.

 We have briefly mentioned this before, but it truly is one of the main benefits of cooking with cast iron.
 Once cast iron cookware gets completely hot, it will stay hot.
 This is something that we try to replicate with stainless steel pans, but it falls short in comparison.
 Stainless steel cookware can heat evenly, quickly, but cast iron can hang onto that heat throughout the entire pan for much longer.
 This makes for a more even and desirable result for foods like meats and steaks.